AnnaPrattt/SAMACHI/README.md

 ## BYU IS 565 - Digital Forensics with Dr. Justin Giboney

 ### Overview
-SAMACHI (Secure Audit Machine) is a simple PowerShell script that checks your Windows device for some basic secure configuration settings.
+SAMACHI (Secure-Audited Machine) is a simple PowerShell script that checks your Windows device for some basic secure configuration settings.
 We developed it as a custom security tool to help cyber defenders with checking Windows configurations for security concerns.
 We are currently developing this script and adding more features so that it checks for more configuration settings.

 ### How to Run